gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

      use detailed invocation information (compiler switch -gnatd_F)

-  This tactic is always suggested with the use of the dynamic model tactic.
+  The binder always suggests this tactic when it suggests use of the dynamic model tactic.
 It causes the circularity section of the circularity diagnostic to describe the flow of elaboration code from a unit to a unit, enumerating all such paths in the process.

-  The programmer should analyze this information to determine which units should be compiled with the dynamic model.
+  You should analyze this information to determine which units should be compiled with the dynamic model.

 * Forced-dependency elimination